0x00019913/0x00019913/_posts/2017-07-20-minesweeper-implementation.markdown

 When a player clicks a closed cell, it opens and one of the following occurs:

 - If the cell contains a mine, the game is lost.
-- If the cell is adjacent to `n` mines, the cell opens and displays `n`.
+- If the cell is adjacent to `n` mines, the cell opens and contains the number `n`.
-- If the cell contains nothing, it opens and opens its neighbors recursively.
+- If the cell is empty (neither contains nor borders mines), it opens and opens its neighbors recursively.

 The following click behaviors are supported:

 - Left-click a closed cell: the cell opens.
 - Right-click a closed cell: toggles the cell flag.
 While the cell is flagged, left-clicking it does nothing.
-- While hovering over an open number cell, hold both mouse buttons and release one of them: if the cell displays `n` and borders exactly `n` flagged cells, its unflagged neighbors are recursively opened.
+- Hold both mouse buttons and release one of them on an open number cell: if the cell displays `n` and borders exactly `n` flagged cells, its unflagged neighbors are recursively opened.

 The end conditions are:

-- The player clicks a mine: the game ends and no further interactions, save for restarting the game, is allowed.
+- The player clicks a mine: the game ends and allows no further interaction, save for restarting the game.
 - The player opens every cell that does not contain a mine: this wins the game.
 - The player resets the game.